The Clans of Scotland

 comprising the Chiefs crest encircled with a strap and buckle bearing his motto or slogan.

-In principle they should only be worn with the permission of the Chief, and in cases where permission has been withheld, there has been intervention by the Lord Lyon Court.
+In principle the clan badge should only be worn with the permission of the Chief, and in cases where permission has been withheld, there has been intervention by the Lord Lyon Court.

 The Lord Lyon Court defines a Clan or family as a legally recognized group, and does not differentiate between them.